| Written by Mark Buzinkay

 RTLS RFID INTEGRATION

 As your business software environment knows dozens of applications for planning, managing and monitoring assets, processes and people, integrating RTLS is another additional challenge.
 Thanks to the middleware and business application layer of RTLS, that's easier than it may sound.
-It doesn't matter if you integrate RTLS RFID or another technology into your existing software stack.
-The middleware handles converting signals and data and transferring them to your other applications.
+Whether you integrate RTLS RFID or another technology into your existing software stack doesn't matter.
+The middleware converts signals and data and transfers them to your other applications.
 In the case of RTLS, it is about integrating real-time visibility seamlessly into business practices.

 Typically, a solution should have APIs and flexible architecture when performing an RTLS integration.